part II - the eastern side ~ page 3 ~ |

 the last stretch of wall before the Lateran, seen from the inside |

-the wall with Porta San Giovanni, spanning piazzale Appio Unlike more ancient gates, this one has a much less military aspect; in fact, together with Porta del Popolo and Porta Pia it belongs to the group of Renaissance gates.
-Its archway, whose frame is decorated with a fake ashlar work, and the attic, shaped as a balcony, mimic the doorway of a 16th century noble building, while the keystone features a curious moor's head.
+the wall with Porta San Giovanni, spanning piazzale Appio Together with Porta del Popolo and Porta Pia, it belongs to the group of Renaissance gates which, unlike ancient Roman ones, blended military defensive purposes with a rather lavish shape, for artistic reasons.
+Its archway, whose frame is decorated with a fake ashlar work, and the attic, shaped as a balcony, in fact mimic the doorway of a 16th century noble building, while the keystone features a curious moor's head. |

 the south, along the direction now matching via Appia Nuova. the keystone of the gate's arch |